-Structure of the Proof of the Main Impossibility Result.
-We shall prove our result by first defining obfuscators that are secure also when applied to several (e.g., two) algorithms and proving that they do not exist.
-Then we shall modify the construction in this proof to prove that TM obfuscators in the sense of Definition 2.1 do not exist.
-After that, using an additional construction (which requires one-way functions), we will prove that a circuit obfuscator as defined in Definition 2.2 does not exist if one-way functions exist.
-We will then observe that our proof actually yields an unobfuscatable circuit ensemble (Theorem 3.11).
+Structure of the proof of the main impossibility result.
+We shall prove our result by first defining obfuscators that are secure also when applied to several (e.g., two) algorithms, and proving that such obfuscators do not exist.
+Next, we shall modify the construction in this proof to prove that TM obfuscators in the sense of Definition 2.1 do not exist.
+Then, using an additional construction (which requires one-way functions), we will prove that a circuit obfuscator as defined in Definition 2.2 does not exist if one-way functions exist.
+We will then observe that our proof actually yields an unobfuscatable circuit ensemble (Theorem 3.10).